codrutiftode/codrutiftode/README.md

 ### Hi there 👋

+- 🎓 studying Computer Science at University of Edinburgh
+- 💻 part-time front-end developer, most experience with React and Next.js.

 <!--
 **codrutiftode/codrutiftode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.